 It took me three years to publish a post in which I came out and said I miss my breasts.
 It still strikes me as ironic that even though I write a blog about breast cancer and loss, it took me so long to state such a simple truth in a blog post.
 Turns out, it’s been one of my most widely read posts.
 And now I guess I’m taking it to another level and stating that yes, I miss my nipples too.
 A lot.
 I’m hitting the publish button on this post, too, because I know I’m not alone here either.

 When I watched TV shows or movies before cancer that involved nudity, or rather female nudity (because let’s be honest, that’s what we see the most of on screen), I saw breasts quite differently.
 I was more likely to notice their size and shape.
-I never zeroed in a whole lot on nipples.
+Zeroing in on nipples was not something I did.

 Now when I watch TV shows or movies that involve bare-breasted women, I immediately zero in on the women’s nipples.
 I don’t care about any of the rest any more.
 Size and shape are meaningless to me.
 Now it’s all about the nipples.
 It’s like my eyes are drawn to them and I sit there feeling a little bit envious.
 Okay a lot envious.